tli-gini/PDF_Editor_/README.md

 ## 📄 License

-MIT — © 2025 TaiDoc Tech Corp.
+© PDF_Editor_2025 TaiDoc Tech Corp.

 Originally developed by Gini Tong for internal use and academic showcase.